InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 # Tables

+## ntstats
-## get the stats of native token for the system depository
+Get the stats of native token for the system depository

 * If d1 is the name of system depository, its current supply information is shown.
 ```
 cleos get table yx.ntoken d1 ntstats